WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - `EnlightenPluginResponse`: after a plugin has finished processing an `EnlightenPluginRequest`, it should return an `EnlightenPluginResponse`.
 The new "functional" plugin API does this automatically.

-- `EnlightenApplicationInfo`: this can be be deprecated.
-It had been used when ENLIGHTEN was closed-source to provide a handful of key ENLIGHTEN attributes or methods that plugins could access.
-Now that they have their own handle to the `Controller`, it's moot.